vext-python/vext/README.md

 Logging Blocked Imports
 -----------------------
-To see which modules Vext is blocking set VEXT_LOG_BLOCKS instead of standard ImportErrors, you will get ones like this:
+To see which modules Vext is blocking set VEXT_LOG_BLOCKS.
+Instead of standard ModuleNotFoundErrors, you will get ones like this:

 ```bash